NASA-PDS/doi-service/docs/source/index.rst

 ===============

-The Planetary Data System (PDS_) Digital Object Identifier (DOI_) Service enable management of DOIs for PDS with the following operations: reserve, draft, release, deactivate.
+The Planetary Data System (PDS_) Digital Object Identifier (DOI_) Service enables management of DOIs for PDS with the following operations: list, reserve, draft, review, and release.

-The PDS DOIs are registered through the `OSTI`_ infrastructure.
-OSTI registers PDS DOI on `DataCite`_ infrastructure.
+The PDS DOIs are registered through the `DataCite`_ infrastructure.

-Currently, this service can be deployed as a python package ``pds-doi-service`` and is executed locally through a command line ``pds-doi-cmd`` or remotely through a web API server.
+Currently, this service is deployed as a Python package ``pds-doi-service`` and is executed locally through a command line ``pds-doi-cmd`` or remotely through the web API server ``pds-doi-api``.

 .. toctree::